equalframework/equal-doc/docs/usage/views.md

 ## Lists

 List views are the ones that displays the important fields that were saved in the form view.
 It contains the same properties mentioned in the ```Form View``` section, such as `name`, `description`, `layout` and many more.
-Some of the additional properties that are specific for the list views are `filters`, `pager` for displaying in navigation bar, `selection_actions` which allows the modification of an object in the list or exporting and printing it.
+Some of the additional properties that are specific for the list views are `filters`, `pager` for displaying in navigation bar, `selection_actions` which allows the modification of an object in the list or exporting and printing it. ```sortable``` property could also be added to the list view, which enables the action of sorting the list when it has the value "true" since it's of type Boolean.
 By clicking on one row in the list, it redirects you to the editable form related to the view.

 The name of file is displayed like so: `packages/core/views/User.list.default.json`